severalnines/docs/user-guide/mysql/nodes.rst

 These are specific options available for MySQL replication nodes:

-* **Disable Read Only**
+* **Disable Readonly**
   - Disable read-only by setting up ``SET GLOBAL read_only = OFF``.
 This option is only available if read-only is on.

-* **Enable Read Only**
+* **Enable Readonly**
   - Enable read-only by setting up ``SET GLOBAL read_only = ON``.
 This option is only available if read-only is off.

-* **Change Replication Master**
-	- Exclusive for slave nodes.
-This option will tell ClusterControl to change the replication master to the other available master.
-All slaves will then be configured to replicate from the new master.

-* **Rebuild Replication Slave**
+* **Promote Slave**
-	- Exclusive for slave nodes.
-Rebuilds replication slave on this node from another master.
-It can use an existing backup (PITR compatible) or use Percona Xtrabackup to stage the replication data from a master.

-.. caution:: *Rebuilding Replication Slave* will wipe out the selected node's MySQL datadir.
+	- Exclusive for slave node.
+Promotes the selected slave to become the new master.
+If the master is currently functioning correctly, then stop application queries prior to promoting another slave to safe guard from data loss.
+Connections on the current running master will be killed after a 10 second grace period.

 * **Start Slave**
 	- Exclusive for slave node and only if the slave is stopped.
 It starts the slave thread.

 * **Stop Slave**
 	- Exclusive for slave node and only if the slave is started.
 Stops the slave IO and SQL threads.

+* **Rebuild Replication Slave**
+	- Exclusive for slave nodes.
+Rebuilds replication slave on this node from another master.
+It can use an existing backup (PITR compatible) or use Percona Xtrabackup to stage the replication data from a master.

+.. caution:: *Rebuilding Replication Slave* will wipe out the selected node's MySQL datadir.

+* **Change Replication Master**
+	- Exclusive for slave nodes.
+This option will tell ClusterControl to change the replication master to the other available master.
+All slaves will then be configured to replicate from the new master.

-* **Promote Slave**
+* **Reset Slave**
 	- Exclusive for slave node.
-Promotes the selected slave to become the new master.
-If the master is currently functioning correctly, then stop application queries prior to promoting another slave to safe guard from data loss.
-Connections on the current running master will be killed after a 10 second grace period.
+Make the slave forget its replication position in the master's binary log.
+This is similar to running a ``RESET SLAVE`` command on the slave.
+The slave must be stopped in order for this feature to work.

+* **Reset Slave All**
+	- Exclusive for slave node.
+Make the slave forget its replication position in the master's binary log, as well as any replication connection parameters such as master host, master port, master user, or master password.
+This is similar to running a ``RESET SLAVE ALL`` command on the slave.
+The slave must be stopped in order for this feature to work.

 MySQL Standalone
 ``````````````````